Working for the Department

 How to prepare your application

-Check the listing date
+Check the closing date

 What should be included in your application